tebogo-m/Gmail-Bulk-Deletion/README.md

 # Gmail-Cleanup-Tool
 <img width="192" height="145" alt="image" src="https://github.com/user-attachments/assets/9537b084-829a-4a64-b7e1-937f3d98e91c" />

-## I wrote a Python script to automate the process of deleting 18k emails using the Gmail API.
+## This is a Python script that automated the process of deleting 18k emails using the Gmail API.
-#### This project was my introduction to managing large datasets via APIs.
+#### This project was my introduction to managing datasets via APIs.
 ## How I Built This
 * **Language:** Python
 * **API:** Google Gmail API (REST)